UPDATED JULY 26, 2023

 “Customers don’t buy what you do; they buy why you do it.”

-Sinek claims all the great leaders and organisations are communicating in the same way: They start by communicating why they do what they do.
+Sinek claimed all the great leaders and organisations are communicating in the same way: They start by communicating why they do what they do.

-This strategy could work for your business too.
+This is a strategy that could work for your business, too.
 Read on to find out how.

 Why should you be thinking about your why?

-Your why is partly linked to emotion, which is often used in our buying decisions.
-People like to do business with businesses that share their values.
+Your why is partly linked to emotion, which is used in 95% of our buying decisions.

 Your why can be a powerful differentiator, setting your business apart from your competitors.

-To find your why, you need to look at three core areas:
+To work out your why, you need to look at three core areas: